Abelian instances of nonabelian symplectic reduction: Introduction

 \section{Introduction}

-Let $\G$ be a Lie group with regular, normal, abelian subgroup $\Ag$.
-Suppose that $\G$ acts on a Hamiltonian fashion on a symplectic manifold $(M,\omega)$.
-Such action can be restricted to a Hamiltonian action of the abelian subgroup $\Ag$.
-In this paper, we investigate conditions which lead to the equivalence of the symplectic reduction by the (generally nonabelian) full Lie group $\G$ and the abelian subgroup $\Ag$.
-Our inspiration was the observation that this equivalence holds for generic momentum values for a large number of low-dimensional Carnot groups (see Table \ref{Table:examples} below).
+Let $\G$ be a Lie group with a regular, normal, abelian subgroup $\Ag$.
+Suppose that $\G$ acts in a Hamiltonian fashion on a symplectic manifold $(M,\omega)$.
+This action can be restricted to a Hamiltonian action of the abelian subgroup $\Ag$.
+In this paper, we investigate conditions that lead to the equivalence of the symplectic reduction by the (generally nonabelian) full Lie group $\G$ and the abelian subgroup $\Ag$.
+Our inspiration was the observation that this equivalence holds for generic momentum values for a large number of low-dimensional nilpotent groups (see Table \ref{Table:examples} below).